Tag: 1951 Battle of Bloody Ridge, 8/18-9/15/

 Bernard Henderson would sleep in his foxhole with his clothes on in a sleeping bag in shifts with other Marines.
 As a Marine, they did not shower often since they were stationed up in the mountains.
 The most difficult time he had was trying to escape from a Chinese attack by running down railroad tracks since it was not even, but he just wanted to stay alive.

-Prior Knowledge About Korea and David Lopez's First Battle in the Korean War
+Prior Knowledge and First Battle in the Korean War

 Donald Schneider (Part 2/2)